dooboolab-community/dooboo-frontend-ts/README.md

 Time:        2.145s, estimated 3s
 ```

-### Writing tests with Jest
+### Writing tests with [vitest](https://vitest.dev) and [testing-library](https://testing-library.com/docs/react-testing-library)

-We've created test examples with jest-ts in `src/components/page/__tests__` and `src/components/ui/__tests__`.
+We've created test examples with vitest in `src/components/pages/__tests__` and `src/components/uis/__tests__`.
 Since react is component oriented, we've designed to focus on writing test in same level of directory with component.
 You can simply run `yarn test` to test if it succeeds and look more closer opening the source.

 ### Vscode prettier and eslint setup